 Horse trailer parking is available at three trailheads in various parts of the forest, making it easy for equestrians to access all the trails.

 McDonald Forest allows day riding only, so its fabulous trails are accessible only to folks within driving distance of Corvallis.
 If you’re lucky enough to be nearby, go check it out.
 You’ll be glad you did!

-You'll find more information about McDonald Forest trails in Riding Northwest Oregon Horse Trails by Kim McCarrel, available at www.NWHorseTrails.com.
+Find out more about the horse trails at McDonald Forest in Riding Northwest Oregon Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.